GuitarRich/sitecoreblogsource/source/_posts/Right-Click-Unlock-Item-with-Sitecore-PowerShell-Extensions.md

 {% asset_img nomenuitem.png "No menu item" %}

+### Security
+Now we can add Security in the standard Sitecore way.
+Just select the script module item, and add security to it like you would to any other Sitecore item:

+{% asset_img security.png "Add security to the script module" %}

 ### Download it here!
 If you want to try it out, download a package with the PowerShell Script Module items: {% asset_link SitecoreNutsandBoltsUnlockUser.zip "Unlock User - Sitecore Nuts & Bolts SPE Module" %}